-Our staff is trained to provide you with the safest experience possible.
-However:
+Our staff is trained to provide you with the safest experience possible, however some risks include:

-- You may have a reaction to any of the medicines used. - Your muscles and joints may feel stiff for one to two days from being positioned during your procedure. - Any anesthetic can affect your heart, blood pressure, or breathing.
-They are constantly monitored during surgery to help prevent any problems. - There is a slight risk of nerve damage from a spinal or local injection. - There is a rare risk of a chipped tooth from the breathing tube for general anesthesia.
-Please tell your anesthesia provider of any dental issues including chipped, broken, capped teeth, or dentures. - With general anesthesia, there is also the possibility of a sore throat, nausea, or vomiting.
+- A reaction to any of the medicines used. - Your muscles and joints may feel stiff for one to two days from being positioned during your procedure. - Any anesthetic can affect your heart, blood pressure, or breathing.
+They are constantly monitored during surgery to help prevent any problems. - Nerve damage from a spinal or local injection. - Chipped tooth from the breathing tube for general anesthesia.
+Please tell your anesthesia provider of any dental issues including chipped, broken, or capped teeth or dentures. - With general anesthesia, there is also the possibility of a sore throat, nausea, or vomiting.